acaibowlz/Whoosh/README.md

 ## 🌙 Future Works

-We’re working on these upcoming features:
+Some features might be implemented in the future:

-- Content Polishing with OPENAI API
+- Content polishing with OPENAI API
-- Google OAuth for Easier Login
-- Serving Images from the Database
+- Serving images from the database
-- Post Traffic/Read Ratio Statistics
+- Post traffic trending statistics
-- Automatic Logout or JWT Session Auth
-- Migration to Modern Front-End Framework/FastAPI
+- Migration to modern front-end framework

 Happy blogging! 🎉